-- 20. Since the 1960s, database compilers have been able to track contemporary spoken English more successfully, though none of the databases for the Founding Era and for the post-Civil War period cover the spoken language of Americans.
-Although scholars can reconstruct some of that oral language, we are always doing so through the lens of print versions purporting to represent or comment on ordinary speech. - 21.
-The newspaper databases that I have examined are Readex Historical American Newspapers; Chronicling America (newspapers digitized by the Library of Congress); the British Newspaper Archive (a service of the British Library); and two private subscription services, newspapers.com and newspaperarchive.com.
-For this report, both Readex and newspapers.com provide the most-complete picture of the language of the Founding Era newspapers as well as the ordinary language of the later nineteenth century. - 22.
-All the databases contain some duplicates.
-COFEA and COEME digitize multiple editions of the same work; and the newspaper databases not only duplicate some, though not all, of one another's content, they also contain a number of duplicate stories because, particularly in the period of newspaper growth during the nineteenth century-in an age before the wire services and syndication appeared, and before the larger papers began to set up news bureaus in key areas around the country and around the world-newspapers routinely printed each other's stories, sometimes acknowledging their source and sometimes not.
-Still, the databases often offer more insight into the meaning of words and phrases than simply going to a dictionary.
+19. Since the 1960s, database compilers have been able to track contemporary spoken English more successfully, though none of the databases for the Founding Era and for the post-Civil War period cover the spoken language of Americans.
+Although scholars can reconstruct some of that oral language, we are always doing so through the lens of print versions purporting to represent or comment on ordinary speech.

+- 20. The newspaper databases that I have examined are Readex Historical American Newspapers; Chronicling America (newspapers digitized by the Library of Congress); the British Newspaper Archive (compiled by the British Library); and two private subscription services, newspapers.com and newspaperarchive.com.
+For this report, both Readex and newspapers.com provide the most-complete picture of the language of the Founding Era newspapers as well as the ordinary language of the later nineteenth century. - All the databases contain some duplicates.
+COFEA and COEME digitize multiple editions of the same work; and the newspaper databases not only duplicate some, though not all, of one another's content, but they also contain a number of duplicate stories because, particularly in the period of newspaper growth during the nineteenth century-in an age before the wire services and syndication appeared, and before the larger papers began to set up news bureaus in key areas around the country and around the world-newspapers routinely printed each other's stories, sometimes acknowledging their source and sometimes not (I exclude duplicate citations from all my corpus searches).
+The databases often offer more insight into the meaning of words and phrases than simply going to a dictionary.
 Jurists from Learned Hand and Felix Frankfurter to Frank Easterbrook and Richard Posner have warned their colleagues not to make a fortress of the dictionary.
-The corpora are by necessity incomplete.
+Like dictionaries, corpora are by necessity incomplete.
 LCL does not replace dictionaries, but it does provide an important supplement to them.
+Typical LCL analyses are conducted using a keyword and a few words surrounding it, to supply context.
+Sometimes a limited specific citation is ambiguous.
+And sometimes, a search of the data set returns only small number of citations, perhaps ten or twenty rather than a few hundred.
+In such cases, I supplement my use of LCL with a reading of the full context of the citations in order better to determine the keyword's meaning and the relevance of the citation to the search question.